SpenceKonde/DxCore/megaavr/extras/Ref_Callbacks.md

 #### init_clock
 Initializes the system clock so that it will run at the F_CPU passed to it.
 Don't override this unless you can ensure that the F_CPU that is passed via the compiler command line will be correct or as s desperate measure in debugging.
 Overriding it with an empty function may be useful when debugging exotic problems where you want to make sure that a problem isn't being caused by the clock configuration code. (and accept that the timekeeping will be wrong while debugging)

+*if overriding main() or init() you probably want to call this directly at initialization, otherwise no timing or baud rate calculation will work correctly - this is what sets the chip to run at the clock speed you're compiling for*

-This is the wrong way to debug a problem that you think might be caused by a malfunctioning external clock, In that case, just build for internal clock.
+Changing this is the wrong way to debug a problem that you think might be caused by a malfunctioning external clock.
+In that case, just build for internal clock.

 #### init_ADC0
 Initializes the ADC clock prescaler to get a legal frequency, sets up defaults and enables the ADC.
-It can be overridden with an empty function to prevent it from initializing the ADC to save flash if the ADC is not used.
+It can be overridden with an empty function to prevent it from initializing the ADC to save flash if the ADC is not used. if main is overridden and tou want the right clock speed, you MUST init_clock MUST be called first in that case.
 #### init_timers
 Calls initTCA9() and initTCA1() if TCA1 is present, and sets PORTMUX.TCAROUTEA() to match what variant specifies, then calls initTCBs(), and initTCD0().
 No clear reason one would want to override